avrittrohwer/my-faq/README.md

 # myFAQ
-A Stack Overflow clone for personal use, built to evaluate if React is a good framework to write Progressive Web Apps in.
+A mini FAQ for personal use, built to evaluate if React is a good framework to write Progressive Web Apps in.